 I put together a plan.
 I left the children in some different places, so while he left for a moment, I went to look for them and I ran away.
 I left with three bags of clothes, a blender, an iron and my children.

 The organization that was supporting me, allowed me to stay in a hotel and gave me food and personal hygiene items, but soon after, they got me out of there because he already knew I was there and threatened the people of the hotel with death.

 That's how they offered me two shelters, one in the eastern part of Ecuador (the Amazon Basin) and the other in Cuenca, at the Casa María Amor.

-Arrived in Cuenca on May 18 at 6 am in the morning, I looked for the house, I knocked at the door and I was received by a woman named Olí.
+We arrived in Cuenca on May 18 at 6 am in the morning.
+I looked for the house, I knocked at the door and I was received by a woman named Olí.
 She welcomed me, so warm, so close.
 Then she offered me a cup of chocolate with bread.
 I did not want to eat; I did not want anything.
-Now I think, the trauma kicked in.
+Now I think the trauma kicked in.

 They covered my emergency needs, they offered me therapy along with my children, legal advice, schooling and care for my children.
 This assistance was transcendental.

 I was in this sanctuary for 7 months and I decided to leave.
 The Host House was a safe place and they supported me but I wanted to go and find my own space.
 However, since I've known Casa María Amor, I've never been too far from it.

 When I left, I had informal jobs, cleaning houses, cooking, odd jobs, so to speak.
 I looked for Hyas (Migrant Assistance Organization) again, they supported me with food and I started to acquire some household items.